IBM-Blockchain/blockchain-vscode-extension/README.md

 ### Wallet Management
-The extension creates a `Local Fabric Wallet` file system wallet when it is installed, which is used to connect to the `Local Fabric` runtime instance and is automatically associated with that gateway.
-When `Local Fabric` is started, an admin identity is added to the `Local Fabric Wallet` and cannot be deleted unless the `Local Fabric` runtime is torn down.
+The extension creates a `Local Fabric - Org1 Wallet` file system wallet when the `Local Fabric` runtime instance is started and is automatically associated with the `Local Fabric - Org1` gateway.
+When `Local Fabric` is started, an admin identity is added to the `Local Fabric - Org1 Wallet` and cannot be deleted unless the `Local Fabric` runtime is torn down.

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
 These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.